Error message

 Glass

 Many greenhouse operators choose glass for their commercial greenhouses, especially those with garden centers because of its aesthetic appeal.
-Glass allows the highest amount of light penetration whereas other covering options tend to fade, becoming more opaque over time, glass will transmit the same amount of light for a lifetime and is less likely to need replacing.
+Glass allows the highest amount of light penetration whereas other greenhouse coverings tend to fade, becoming more opaque over time, glass will transmit the same amount of light for a lifetime and is less likely to need replacing.
 Glass can be more costly and there is potential for glass to break in extreme weather or from direct impact, but if proper care is taken, glass is a beautiful and permanent option for growers.

 Acrylic